If you’ve read this site for long enough, it should have become obvious that I love IPAs. Well, I am also obsessed with the hops that go into them.

 Quadruplet Hop Combos

-Just for shits and giggles, I wanted to see the most common hops when looking at a combination of four at a time.
+Just for giggles, I wanted to see the most common hops when looking at a combination of four at a time.
 The numbers started dwindling pretty significantly, so I am not sure how useful this chart is, but I wanted to share it in case it would help someone in the future with their recipe planning.